anton-isidore/articles/articles/phone-and-sim-setup/phone-and-sim-setup.md

 5. Connect your Pixel Phone to this router over wifi

 ### Important opsec stuff to do
-1. Buy all hardware and SIMs anonymously
+1. Buy all hardware and SIMs anonymously, pay for it anonymously
 2. Swap SIMS regullary
 3. Avoid same location patterns with different SIMs, it may deanonymise you. **This is super hard to do right, so if you want to do hight profile shit, never have phone on you!**
-4.
+4. When swapping SIM and IMEI, move to different location.
+Same issue as point 3.

 ### Sources
 - https://nethemba.com/how-to-maximize-anonymity-when-accessing-the-internet-on-mobile/